These are the best Xbox series X deals to shop today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Xbox series X stock news - live: Microsoft, Very and more have consoles available
+Xbox series X stock news – live: Argos is the latest to restock Microsoft’s console

 Two other retailers are also stocking the all-inclusive Xbox All Access programme for £28.99 per month

-Update 23 March: The Xbox series X is in stock this morning at Amazon, Very, Microsoft, Currys, Game, EE and a number of local Smyths Toys retailers.
+Update 24 March: The Xbox series X is in stock this morning at Argos, Amazon, Very, Microsoft, Currys, Game, EE and a number of local Smyths Toys retailers.
 The Xbox All Access scheme is also available at Smyths Toys and Asda.

-It seems that Microsoft’s stock woes are finally coming to an end, as a large number of retailers are starting to have a steady availability of Xbox series X bundles on their shelves.
+Microsoft’s stock troubles are well and truly over, as more UK retailers than ever have a steady availability of Xbox series X bundles on their shelves.
 With the upcoming release of a large number of games on Xbox Game Pass, there’s never been a better time to play them on Microsoft’s most powerful console.

-The Xbox series X was first released in December 2019 and since then, has accrued a number of big Microsoft-exclusive titles, such as Halo Infinite, Forza Horizon 5 and Microsoft Flight Simulator.
+The Xbox series X launched in November 2020 and since then has accrued a number of big Microsoft-exclusive titles, such as Halo Infinite, Forza Horizon 5 and Microsoft Flight Simulator.

-The best Xbox deal right now is at Microsoft’s own store, where you can grab the console with no accessories or add-ons (£449, Microsoft.com).
-Bundles usually stick around a little longer than lone consoles, as the increased price deters scalpers, but the official store’s restock of the basic console has been ongoing for more than 48 hours.
+The best Xbox deal right now is at Amazon, where you can grab the console with no accessories or add-ons and with 50 percent off gift wrapping (£449.99, Amazon.co.uk).
+Bundles usually stick around a little longer than lone consoles, as the increased price deters scalpers, but Amazon’s restock of the basic console has been ongoing for almost a week.
 The current stock situation is the best we have seen with the Xbox series X for months.

 Which UK retailers stock the Xbox series X?